 All nominations shall be with the previous consent of the nominee.
 Additional nominations may be made from the floor.

-Section 3.
-In case of contest, election shall be by ballot.
+9.3 In case of contest, election shall be by ballot.
 A plurality shall elect.
 Elected candidates shall take office at the close of the annual meeting.

-All spokespersons shall adhere to existing policy of the organization and shall make, or submit a report of their actions including copies of written statements to the next regular meeting of the board of directors or general membership, whichever occurs first.
+10.5 All official correspondence stating the policies or positions of HVNA shall be approved by the president or other board member designated by the president in writing.
+All spokespersons shall adhere to existing policy of the organization and shall make or submit a report of their actions including copies of electronic or written statements to the next regular meeting of the board of directors or general membership, whichever occurs first.
 Such reports shall be included in, or appended to, the minutes.

 This corporation shall have the right and shall use its best efforts to purchase and maintain insurance to the full extent permitted by law on behalf of its officers, directors, employees and other agents, to cover any liability asserted against or incurred by any officer, director, employee, or agent in such capacity or arising from the officer’s, director’s, employee’s agent’s status as such.

-These bylaws may be amended by a two-thirds (2/3) vote by ballot of those members in good standing present at any regular meeting of the general membership, provided a quorum is present, and provided written notice of such meeting and a copy of the proposed amendment has been mailed to all members one thirty (30) days prior to the meeting at which the amendment shall be voted upon.
+11.1 These bylaws may be amended by a two-thirds (2/3) vote by ballot of those voting members in good standing present at any regular meeting of the general membership, provided a quorum is present, and provided electronic written notice of such meeting and a copy of the proposed amendment has been sent to all members thirty (30) days prior to the meeting at which the amendment shall be voted upon.
 Amendments shall take effect forthwith upon adoption, except those amendments which establish a new office, or abolish an office filled by election at the previous annual meeting, or portions of such amendments relevant to such office.
 Such amendments, or relevant portions thereof, shall not take effect until the election to be held at the next annual meeting.